 Slipping rib syndrome (SRS) is a highly underdiagnosed disorder caused by weak or loose fibrous attachment of the ends of the ribs at the margin of the rib cage.
 The laxity leads to excessive mobility of the rib cartilages that irritate the intercostal nerves, apply strain on the chest muscles, and cause inflammation near the rib cage margin.
-SRS is rarely referenced in surgical textbooks, and patients with SRS may withstand months or years of unresolved pain before being correctly diagnosed.
+SRS is rarely referenced in surgical textbooks, and Palo Alto SRS patients may withstand months or years of unresolved pain before being correctly diagnosed.

 Symptoms consist of pain at the margin of the rib cage that is exacerbated with movement, particularly with the twisting or bending of the torso.
 There may be episodes of inflammation and swelling at the affected areas.
 The pain may severely limit everyday activities as well as physical exertion such as sports.

 To diagnose, your surgeon will usually do a hooking maneuver on physical examination.
 In this maneuver, the surgeon’s fingers are hooked under the margin of the affected ribs.
 The slipping movement of the affected ribs is reproduced.
 If the patient reports pain, then the hooking maneuver is positive and provides sufficient evidence to give a diagnosis of SRS.